swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 1. Creates a gRPC server using the specified `http2NIOPosix` transport layer with the provided configuration.
 2. Add the `TodoService` as a service, which contains the logic for handling gRPC requests.
 3. Start the server asynchronously within a throwing task group.
-4. The server’s listening address is printed if successfully started.
+4. The server's listening address is printed if successfully started.

-To test the gRPC server, the [Evans gRPC client](https://github.com/ktr0731/evans) is a great option.
-Evans is a user-friendly, interactive gRPC client that allows developers to communicate with gRPC servers without needing to write any additional code.
-It provides a REPL-like interface for interacting with the server’s methods.
+To test the gRPC server, the [Evans gRPC client](https://github.com/ktr0731/evans) is a highly recommended option.
+Evans offers an interactive, user-friendly interface, allowing developers to communicate with gRPC servers without writing any extra code.
+It features a REPL-like interface for easy interaction with the server's methods.

-Evans is available via the Homebrew package manager, making installation straightforward.
-Simply run the following command:
+Evans is available through the Homebrew package manager.
+To install, run the following command:

 ```sh
 brew tap ktr0731/evans && brew install evans
 ```

-Once installed, you can connect to your gRPC server by specifying the host and port:
+Once installed, you can connect to your gRPC server by specifying the host, port, and the service description `.proto` file with the following command:

 ```sh
 evans repl --host localhost --port 1234 --proto ./todo_service.proto